skip to main content

 Best satellite internet for streaming: Starlink Residential

 Starlink Residential is the best way to stream video over satellite.
-Starlink download speed estimates have gone up and down over the years, even dropping below the suggested minimum for 4K at times, but their standard Residential plan currently advertises a minimum speed of 30Mbps, which should be enough for a single device streaming video.
+Starlink download speed estimates have gone up and down over the years, even dropping below the suggested minimum for 4K at times, but their standard Residential plan currently advertises a maximum speed of 400Mbps, which is more than enough for a single device streaming video.

 Importantly, the Starlink Residential plan has unlimited data.
 Streaming video is one of the most data-intensive activities people engage in, so even plans with high data caps can run through your monthly allowance with just a single streaming device.
 Starlink Residential’s unlimited data gives you the peace of mind to watch as much as you want without worrying about your data running out.